How Does My HVAC System Work?

 The newest home heating (and cooling) technology is called a Geothermal Heat Pump (GHP).
 Heat pumps work like a refrigerator that can run in reverse.
 Heat is taken from one source and deposited in another location.
-With ground loop geothermal systems, heat is taken from or deposited to the earth by use of a ground loop pipe.
+With ground loop geothermal systems, heat is taken from or deposited to the earth using a ground loop pipe.

 The EPA states that a Geothermal Heat Pump can save 30 to 70 percent on home heating and 20 to 50 percent on home cooling costs over conventional systems.
 But these systems are not cheap.

-Air conditioners use chemicals (commonly called refrigerant or Freon) that easily convert from a gas to a liquid and back again.
-This chemical is used to remove heat from the air inside of a home to the outside air.
+Air conditioners use chemicals (refrigerant or Freon) that easily convert from a gas to a liquid and back again.
+This chemical is used to remove heat from the inside of a home to the outside air.
 Air conditioners and refrigerators work the same way.
-Instead of cooling just the small, insulated space inside of a refrigerator, an air conditioner cools a room, a whole house, or an entire business.
+Instead of cooling just the small, insulated space inside a refrigerator, an air conditioner cools a room, house, or business.

-A heat pump is an air conditioner that contains a valve that lets it switch between “air conditioner” and “heater.”
-When the valve is switched one way, the heat pump acts like an air conditioner, and when it is switched the other way it reverses the flow of the liquid inside the heat pump and acts like a heater.
+A heat pump is an air conditioner with a valve that lets it switch between “air conditioner” and “heater.”
+When the valve is switched one way, the heat pump acts like an air conditioner, and when it is switched the other way, it reverses the flow of the liquid inside the heat pump and acts like a heater.

 Air conditioners and heat pumps are designed for the size of the space needed.
 An accurate calculation will keep installation and operating costs down.
 If an AC is too small, it will not cool the space to comfortable levels in extreme weather.
 Air conditioners that are too big use more electricity and leave the air in your house with excess humidity.

 Ban on Production and Imports of Ozone-Depleting Refrigerants